 Improving Bad Breath

 If you are concerned about bad breath, please contact Smiles by Design Dental Care.
-Our dentist and team will help you identify the cause of your bad breath and recommend a course of action to get rid of it.
+Our dentists and team will help you identify the cause of your bad breath and recommend a course of action to get rid of it.
 If we cannot locate the cause or find that the source of your bad breath is medical, we will recommend that you visit your doctor.

 The most common causes of bad breath include: